Letter To Jack

 The electricity stopped coming from the central grid last week – the lights flickered on and off for a while, but now it doesn’t come at all – so there is no TV, no telephone and no computer.
 But we’re lucky, Jack, the red wind brings a light that is stored in the solar panels for a few days so I can read our books and write my daily letter to you.
 It’s better than nothing.

 More news.
 Your rainwater collector is still working well.
 I had to tie a pair of tights over the main inlet pipe to filter out the dust and they do the job.
 The water has a pink stain but has not made me sick.
 You’ll be pleased to hear I am looking after myself without you.
 I have a wash every day, then rinse my clothes and the dirty pots in the same water.
 After that I water the garden with any that is left.

 Jack, there are smells that I don’t know.
 People are making fires.
-The smoke smells rancid, like they are burning stale fat – I don’t know what they are burning – maybe they’re cold.
+The smoke smells rancid, like they are burning stale fat – I don’t know what it is – maybe they’re cold.
 Someone set fire to a car yesterday and it looked like ours.
-It was the one that drove into the lamppost at the end of our street just after you went to look for Bobby.
+It was the one that drove into the lamppost at the end of our street just after you went for a drive to look for Bobby.
 You might have seen it.
 There was an arm hanging out of the window for a while – it didn’t move – I watched it.
 Then the arm was gone, and I smelt petrol and someone torched the car.
-I remember it because it was the same red colour as ours.